Prometric HAAD/DHA/MOH MOCK TEST - 1

 51.

-A client who has just had a kidney transplant is transferred from the postanesthesia care unit (PACU)to the intensive care unit (ICU).
-How often should the nurse in the ICU monitor the client’s urinary output?
+A client who has just undergone a kidney transplant is transferred from the postanesthesia care unit (PACU) to the intensive care unit (ICU).
+The nurse is planning postoperative monitoring.
+How often should the nurse measure the client’s urinary output?

 52.